“B” horizon

 landscape.
 A common type is called the "island bed" because it

-as a fence, hedge or structure on one side like a
+as a fence, hedge or structure on one side are called a

 Alan Bloom, is credited with popularizing the use of island